SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/instore-solution/NET/CodeExamples/index.md

 ## As Client and Server

 Based on [*Simplest Client only*][simplest-client] the following runs as a server too.
-The differnce is:
+The difference is:

 * Removed SalesCapabilites in call to Start
 * Subscribed to the `OnTerminalDisplay` event